SiFAST/Alfresco-Zimlet/README.md

 This project provides integration of two leading open source solutions, Alfresco Enterprise Content Management and Zimbra Collaboration Suite.
 It was built on top of open technologies such as Zimbra Zimlet, Alfresco Webscript and YUI Library.

-Key features of this integration include
+Key features of this integration include:
 -----------------------------------------

  - Allowing end user to save incoming email attachments to Alfresco ECM Server.